 - Delivery of Public Sector Decarbonisation Scheme (PSDS) joint-funded schemes (and others) to decarbonise properties such as Yeovil and Minehead Libraries, County Hall in Taunton and others

 The UK’s transition to Net Zero targets a 2050 completion by Central Government and Somerset’s aspiration of 2030 and the progress made towards this show how Somerset Council is leading by example.

 Free advice for Somerset residents

 Somerset residents who are interested in energy efficiency and saving money off their fuel bills can get free advice and support from the Home Energy Team at the Centre for Sustainable Energy in Bristol.

 The Home Energy Team can advise you about understanding your energy bills, your heating system and on everything from simple no cost-low tips through to financing large scale energy saving improvements.

 In addition, further support is available to Somerset residents who are struggling to keep their homes warm, finding it difficult to keep on top of their bills or need advice on grants for home improvements.
 Phone free on 0800 082 2234.

 Renewable energy technologies convert the energy of the wind, waves, sun, growing crops and moving water into power we can use to boil a kettle, drive a car or heat our homes.
 We have produced a strategy that outlines how Somerset may be able to make better use of renewable energy.
 We can signpost you to organisations that provide information and advice on renewable energy.

-We have implemented a number of renewable energy installations across our estate including a Photovoltaic array (solar panels) at our main office at County Hall, Taunton.
+We have implemented a number of renewable energy installations across our estate including a Photovoltaic array (solar panels) at our offices Taunton.

 This installation was supported with grant funding of 65% of the cost from the Department of Trade and Industry’s (DTI’s) Major Photovoltaic Demonstration Programme which aimed to reduce photovoltaic prices through encouraging their application on a large scale.